Cilium: Nodal cilia

 Nodal cells have a single cilium called a monocilium.
 They are present in the very early development of the embryo on the primitive node.
 There are two areas of the node with different types of nodal cilia.
 On the central node are motile cilia, and on the peripheral area of the node the nodal cilia are modified motile.

 The motile cilia on the central cells rotate to generate the leftward flow of extracellular fluid needed to initiate the left-right asymmetry.

 Cilia versus flagella

 The motile cilia on sperm cells and many protozoans enables swimming through liquids and are traditionally referred to as "flagella".
 As these protrusions are structurally identical to motile cilia, attempts at preserving this terminology include making a distinction by morphology ("flagella" are typically longer than ordinary cilia and have a different undulating motion) and by number.

 Microorganisms

 Ciliates are eukaryotic microorganisms that possess motile cilia exclusively and use them for either locomotion or to simply move liquid over their surface.
 A Paramecium for example is covered in thousands of cilia that enable its swimming.
-These motile cilia have been shown to be also sensory.
+These motile cilia have been shown to be sensory as well.